Babysitter Profile Writing Tips (Get More Job Offers!)

 Why Do You Need A Great Babysitter Profile?

-When you post your profile on a babysitting website, you're likely competing against thousands of other babysitters for the attention of parents who come to the site.
+When you post your babysitting profile on Kidsit, you're likely competing against hundreds of other babysitters for the attention of parents in your area.

-Parents might only spend a couple of seconds looking at each babysitter's profile before making a split decision on whether to add you to their "maybe" list.
+Parents might only spend a couple of seconds looking at each babysitter's profile before making a split decision on whether to contact you.
 Otherwise, your profile gets passed over and you'll never even get a chance to interview for the job.

 A good babysitter profile will tell parents what you're all about.
 This description will help you find a family that is the perfect match for your personality and childcare style.